PHenegan/Chip8-Interpreter/README.md

 ### Dependencies

 This project depends on SDL2, SDL2_image, and SDL2_sound.
-These can be installed with a package manager, or using the included shell.nix setup for systems using the nix package manager.
+These can be installed with a package manager or by using the included shell.nix setup (if you have nix-shell).

+As mentioned above, this project depends on some POSIX libraries.
+In addition to those, I use the C standard library throughout the codebase.

 ### Building